 “Essentially, you’re thrown into a pretty collegiate-level environment, just at a younger age,” she said.
 “It was a pretty heavy workload but you’re also very independent in that you have to learn those time management skills on your own and figure out what’s the best way to learn and how to study.”

-When deciding what college to attend, Robertson valued the advantages of a small school over a larger university.
+Coming to Amherst When deciding what college to attend, Robertson valued the advantages of a small school over a larger university.
 “I was definitely looking at something that was a little smaller just because for me, I really wanted to have the opportunity to interact with my professors,” she said.
 Compared to bigger schools, where teaching assistants might lead classes or office hours, what really stuck out to Robertson was the fact that the professors were so involved in teaching at Amherst.

 While Robertson was a triple major in history, mathematics and statistics, that wasn’t originally her plan.
 “When I initially started freshman year, I was definitely interested in pursuing the history major.
 I just really enjoyed learning about history, understanding certain things about how the world is today in terms of policy, or even how countries’ borders are defined,” Robertson said.
 “It was always interesting to learn about the cultural shifts and the historical events that make up the world that we live in today.”